SaurabhSRP/NewsApp_Flask/README.md

 - BERT can give us control over number of words and also derive meanigful sentences.
 - As this is a demostration, feel free to drop in comments and suggestions.

+Hope you like it :) would love to hear your views on this